-(E) Application Submission Requirements for Service Coordinators for the Elderly and Persons With Disabilities application.;
+- (E) Application Submission

+Requirements for Service Coordinators

+for the Elderly and Persons with

-All applications for funding under this funding category must contain the following documents and information (Please note that items 1-4 are threshold requirements used to determine renewal funding for this category):
+Disabilities.
+All applications for funding

+under this funding category must

+contain the following documents and

+information (Please note that items 1-4

+are threshold requirements for a

+threshold review to be used to

+determine renewal funding for this

+category):

-(1) Elderly Housing Development Certification.
-A certification that at least 25% of the residents of the development(s) proposed for grant activities are elderly and/or non-elderly people with disabilities at the time of
+- (1) Elderly Housing Development Certification.
+A certification that at least 25% of the residents of the development(s) proposed for grant activities are elderly and/or non-elderly people with disabilities at the time of application.;

 - (2) Accessible Community Facility.
 The application must provide evidence (e.g., through an executed use agreement or MOU if the facility is to be provided by an entity other than the PHA.
 The majority of the proposed activities will be administered at community facilities within easy transportation access, i.e., walking or by direct (no transfers required), convenient, inexpensive and reliable transportation, to the property represented by the PHA.
+Your executed

-Your executed use agreement or MOU must specifically state that the community facilities meet the structural accessibility requirements of section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990. - (3) Your application must contain letter(s) of support indicating supplemental grant funds of not less than 25% of the grant amount.
-See section VI (A)(5) of this program section of the SuperNOFA.
+use agreement or MOU must specifically state that the community facilities meet the structural accessibility requirements of section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.

-- (4) SC Request Letter Format; The following are application submission requirements.
+- (3) Your application must contain letter(s) of support indicating supplemental grant funds of not less than 25% of the grant amount.
+See Section VI(A)(5) of this program section of the SuperNOFA. - (4) SC Request Letter Format; The following are application submission requirements.
 Only threshold requirements, and not application submission requirements, will be used for determining eligibility for renewal funding. - (5) Evidence of comparable salaries in local area; - (6) Lead Agency letter format (if appropriate);